ElmerCSC/elmer-elmag/SuperconductingCoilCircuit/README.md

 # NOTES!!!

-FOR RUNNING THE CASES YOU NEED THE LATEST (https://github.com/ElmerCSC/elmerfem/commit/824778ae6b0ba788cff3b8aecf0c474fdcf5648e) FROM: https://github.com/ElmerCSC/elmerfem/tree/CoilSolverGUI
-This is needed because the normalized current is regularized and the patch for that is in the aforementioned branch.

 Run in bash mode: bash run.sh

 # Electromagnetic model of a superconducting coil connected to an external circuit.